-Common symptoms of oesophageal catarrh, inflammation of the oesophagus, are acid reflux and heartburn caused by a hiatal hernia.
+Common symptoms of oesophagitis, inflammation of the oesophagus, are acid reflux and heartburn caused by a hiatal hernia.
 In this article, we explain the underlying causes, how to get relief and treatment.

 When you lie down, bend forward to pick something up, or carry something heavy, it is common for the problem to get worse.
 In these situations it is also common to potentially experience that you have tough, frothy saliva that is difficult to swallow and may need to be spat out.

 If you have problems with a weakened diaphragm, you may get heartburn and acid reflux, which means that the acidic contents in the stomach move back up the oesophagus.

 Once in the oesophagus, they cause gastric acid burns, as the mucous membranes are not adapted to protect against them.
 The oesophagus tries to protect its mucous membranes by producing a secretion.
 This is the reason why the tough mucus that some people experience is worse at night or during the morning.

 The root cause of oesophageal reflux is a hiatal hernia.
 Many people suffer from acid reflux or heartburn every now and then.
 But some experience constant discomfort and in either case, gastric acid may cause burns to the oesophageal mucous membranes, causing catarrh, also called oesophagitis.
 If the symptoms are constant, always seek medical advice.

 Over time, if you have cell changes in your oesophagus due to the gastric acid burns, this is known as Barrett’s oesophagus.

 - Lifestyle changes, which involves eating healthily and losing weight if you are overweight

 - Raising the head end of your bed